kiskolabs/WebPalvelinohjelmointi2023/english/week8.md

 - May not be suitable for more complex applications that require a lot of client-side functionality.
 - Stimulus controllers can become bloated and difficult to manage if not carefully organized.
-- Does not provide built-in support for state management or data fetching, which may be necessary for certain applications.
-  - Stimulus takes a different approach.
-A Stimulus application's state lives as attributes in the DOM
 - Could add an extra layer of complexity for developers who are not familiar with the framework.

 ## Stimulus framework components